To travel to North Korea is one thing that most people think is very expensive, time-consuming, and difficult, but those people could not be wronger.

 One of the places you get to see outside of Pyongyang is Nampho on the west coast.

 Pohyon Temple is one of the five famous Temples of Korea boasting of over 1000 years.
 It was built in 1042 but rebuilt between 1441 and 1765.
 Originally it had 24 buildings and pagodas.
 It was the largest temple in Phyongan area and a centre of Buddhism in the northern part of River Chongchon.
-It burn down in the Korean War but later on restored.
+It burned down during the Korean War but later on restored.

 The temple did not interest me much, and since it was rebuilt after the Korean war, it basically looked like something from IKEA, with bright colours.
 Unfortunately, that’s the same story in South Korea, all historical temples their looks like they just came in the box from IKEA too.